Keibert Ruiz Preview, Player Props: Nationals vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox's 4.31 team ERA ranks 18th across all league pitching staffs.
+- The Red Sox have the 18th-ranked team ERA across all MLB pitching staffs (4.33).

-- The Red Sox rank 25th in baseball in home runs surrendered (154 total, 1.3 per game).
+- Red Sox pitchers combine to surrender 158 total home runs at a rate of 1.3 per game (to rank 25th in baseball).

 © 2023 Data Skrive.
 All rights reserved.